 Our members are located across the United States and represent approximately 25 percent of the fed cattle supply in the country.
-Members include Adams Land and Cattle, AgriBeef, Beef Marketing Group Cooperative, Inc., Beef Northwest, Biegert Group, Cactus Feeders, Five Rivers Cattle Feeding, Friona Industries, LaVaca Cattle Co., and Rufenacht Land & Cattle Co.
+Members include Adams Land and Cattle, AgriBeef, Beef Marketing Group Cooperative, Inc., Beef Northwest, Biegert Group, Cactus Feeders, Five Rivers Cattle Feeding, Friona Industries, and LaVaca Cattle Co.

 Individually, Beef Alliance members have been on the forefront of the beef industry.
 They have served as agents of positive change that has resulted in increased productivity and quality, and improved animal welfare.
 At the same time, they have decreased their environmental impact and made American beef the protein choice around the globe.